inngest/website/pages/blog/_posts/2023-11-20-metrics-with-timescale.md

 1. Keep it dumb, store each entry as a record
 2. The prometheus style, Counter, Gauges, Histograms…
-3. Store the data as a flat structure (e.g. `"<account_id>.<environment_id>.<function_id>.started": "2023-11-20T00:02:10.031Z`)
+3. Store the data as a flat, schema agnostic structure

 #3 is the most ideal, in terms of storing large amounts of data, and also querying them.
 It’s the closest form to raw outputs and it’s easier to slice and dice the data.
-Also easier to separate the query engine and the data storage, utilizing elastic resources effectively.
+Also easier to separate the query engine and the data storage, which results in more effective compute and storage resource utilization[^1].

 However, at this iteration we went with option #2 instead.

 Mainly because,

-* Timescale is not a columnar database, querying massive amounts of data will incur penalties
+* Timescale is not a columnar database, querying massive amounts of data will incur penalties[^2]
 * A future possible feature to expose metrics endpoints for each account, and this format was easier
 * The Go tally library has a nice way of [extending it to work with custom storage](https://pkg.go.dev/github.com/uber-go/tally#StatsReporter), and saves us time to release
 * #3 requires more involved technical work, which unfortunately we do not have the capacity and time right now